-Ratification must take place "within thirty days after discovery of the violation or after such discovery should have been made by the exercise of reasonable diligence."
-A.R.S. § 38-431.05(B)(1).
-This can be triggered in different ways.
+Ratification must take place "within 30 days after discovery of the violation or after such discovery should have been made by the exercise of reasonable diligence."
+A.R.S.

+§ 38-431.05(B)(1).
 A judicial determination that the public body took legal action in violation of public meeting laws triggers the thirty-day period.
-Tanque Verde Unified Sch.
-Dist.
-No. 13 of Pima County v.
-Bernini, 206 Ariz.
-200, 208-210, 76 P.3d 874, 882-884 (App.
-2003).
+Tanque Verde, 206 Ariz. at 208-210, 76 P.3d at 882-884.
 However, it is not triggered by letters from attorneys notifying the board of their intent to challenge the legal action or by filing a lawsuit.
-Id. at 209, 76 P.3d at 883.
+Id. at 883.

 Ratification merely validates the prior action; it does not eliminate liability of the public body or others for sanctions under the Open Meeting Law, such as civil penalties and attorney's fees.
-Moreover, ratification under the Open Meeting Law may well fail to resolve other notice failure.
-For example, ratification under the Open Meeting Law may not resolve the specific notice requirements of a zoning or taxation statute.